SilkRose/Pony/stories/fleetfall/fleetfall.md

 *That day I caught her after she misjudged a flyby and spun out of control...
 I think that's the day she started to look at me differently.*

-*Good thing I was paying so much attention to her…*
+*Good thing I can't take my eyes off of her…*

 *Focus.*